 Currently, if a program participant fails to make a payment, the next month's invoice he receives includes a 30 day past due warning.
 The second month's invoice includes the amount due for the previous month and the current month, the date by which payment must be remitted, and the date the coverage will end if payment is not made.
+All invoices with past due warnings include a statement that if the subscriber is disenrolled for non-payment, they may be financially responsible for health care services they received during the two month period of non-payment.

 If the premium is 45 days past due, a warning letter is sent to the applicant, which includes information on payment options, the disenrollment date, and an instructions on how to complete the request form for continued enrollment.
 If the premium has not been received on the 20th of the second month, a courtesy call is placed to the applicant.
 The applicant is reminded that a premium payment is due and that his or her child will be disenrolled as of the end of the month.
 He or she is also questioned regarding whether he or she received the notification.
 A last billing statement is also mailed to the applicant on the 20th day of the month, and if HFP has not received payment by the last day of the second month, a disenrollment with appeal information letter is sent to the applicant.